magnopus-opensource/connected-spaces-platform/Library/docs/source/manual/documentation/multiplayer_state_replication.md

 ## Receiving a Patch Message

-When the `SpaceEntitySystem` sets the SignalR connection (`SpaceEntitySystem::SetConnection`), we set the callback for the `OnObjectPatch` multiplayer service invocation.
+When the `OnlineRealtimeEngine` sets the SignalR connection (`OnlineRealtimeEngine::SetConnection`), we set the callback for the `OnObjectPatch` multiplayer service invocation.

 This callback then fires when we receive a patch message from another client.